-The PGLWP will produce a direct water supply of 125 to 500 AFY (0.1 to 0.45 MGD).
+The PGLWP will produce a direct water supply of 125 to 600 AFY.
 This non-potable recycled water will be used to irrigate City-owned property and other non-potable irrigation sites within the City and other nearby vicinities (e.g., Pacific Grove Unified School District properties, Presidio of Monterey sites, and lands within the PBCSD service area).
 This new water supply will also offset Cal Am's existing unlawful diversions from the Carmel River, and assist the community's efforts to comply with the SWRCB Cease and Desist Order, Order 2009-060.
-Water created by the PGLWP will be a new water supply for the Monterey Peninsula that will strengthen the overall water supply portfolio for CalAm, and increase and diversify locally available water supply sources.
+Water created by the PGLWP will be a new water supply for the Monterey Peninsula that will strengthen the overall water supply portfolio for Cal Am, and increase and diversify locally available water supply sources.